JohnReedLOL/scala-trace-debug/README.md

 ^ A String containing the stack trace is obtained on line 33 and passed into println on line 34, giving you `List[Int] 1 2 3`.
 The number of elements printed is adjustable. ^

 ^ Works for any Scala container.
-To pass in Java containers, you can [import import scala.collection.JavaConversions._](http://stackoverflow.com/questions/9638492/conversion-of-scala-map-containing-boolean-to-java-map-containing-java-lang-bool) ^
+To pass in Java containers, you can [import scala.collection.JavaConversions._](http://stackoverflow.com/questions/9638492/conversion-of-scala-map-containing-boolean-to-java-map-containing-java-lang-bool) ^

 ____________________________________________________________________________________________________________________